HTTP-RPC/Kilo/README.md

 The JAR file for the Java server implementation of WebRPC can be downloaded [here](https://github.com/gk-brown/WebRPC/releases).
 Java 8 and a servlet container supporting servlet specification 3.1 or later are required.

-## RPCService Class
+## WebRPCService Class
-`RPCService` is the abstract base class for web RPC services.
-All services must extend this class, and must provide a zero-argument constructor so they can be instantiated by `RPCServlet`, discussed in more detail below.
+`WebRPCService` is the abstract base class for web RPC services.
+All services must extend this class, and must provide a zero-argument constructor so they can be instantiated by `WebRPCServlet`, discussed in more detail below.

 Service methods are defined by adding public methods to the service class.
 All public methods defined by a concrete service class automatically become available for remote execution when the service is published, as described later.
 Note that overloaded methods are not supported; every method name must be unique.